-Connection to a rainwater tank is encouraged for other purposes such as car washing and washing machine supply.
+Where a purple pipe recycled water system is in operation you will be required to connect for other purposes such as toilet flushing and washing machine supply.

 Reducing energy, waste and water needs and usage, increasing comfort and reducing running costs for homeowners.